How to Dehydrate Brown Rice – Dehydrating Brown Rice, A Step-by-Step Guide

 Weights, Measures, and Serving Sizes

-This information is from a recent entry from the notes we keep on most of our food dehydration efforts.
+This information is summarized from the notes we keep in our logbook for most of our food dehydration efforts.

 Insider Tips